One thing to consider when assembling a sprite sheet is the background color.

 STEP FIVE: TAGS

 - Graphics: some people like to make attractive tags, some just use plain text.
 I can go either way depending on my mood.
-Just don't go overboard using too many colors and jacking up the filesize.
+Just don't go overboard.
+Remember, if people are looking at your sheet, they're more interested in the sprites than anything else.

 If you follow everything in this guide, your sprite sheet should be lookin' good.
 Here's a quick rundown of everything you've read so far.